OliviaLynn/ofxMultitouch/README.md

 [openFrameworks](http://openframeworks.cc/) is an open source toolkit for creative coding.

 ## Introduction
+ofxMultitouch is an openFrameworks that enables multitouch for multi-touch monitors and touch screen overlays on Windows and Linux.
-ofxMultitouch is an openFrameworks addon for making the most of multitouch screens that run Windows 7, 8, and 10, by intercepting and responding to Windows messages for touch and mouse events.
+On Windows 7, 8, and 10, the package intercepts and responds to Windows messages for touch and mouse events.
+On Linux it uses libinput, and has only been tested on Linux Mint / Ubuntu.

 ## Installation
-ofMultitouch is made from a fork of Trent Brooks' [ofxWinTouchHook](https://github.com/trentbrooks/ofxWinTouchHook), so there are no dependencies to be installed!
+ofMultitouch is made from a fork of Trent Brooks' [ofxWinTouchHook](https://github.com/trentbrooks/ofxWinTouchHook).
+- On windows, there are no dependencies to be installed
+- On linux, install libinput: `sudo apt-get install libinput-dev`

 **Installing ofxMultitouch:**
 - Download from GitHub